Department of Pediatrics

 Content

-An emphasis on clinical training in the first year allows uninterrupted protected time for research training during the second and third years.
 During the second year of training, three blocks are spent on NICU rotations: one in the Texas Children’s Hospital level three Pavilion for Women NICU, one in the Texas Children’s Hospital West Tower level four NICU and one at the Ben Taub Hospital.
 One block of the second year is also devoted to an experience in the Cardiovascular Intensive Care Unit, caring for critically ill perioperative neonates.
+The remaining eight blocks during this year are devoted to Scholarship and Low Frequency Call.

-Second Year Fellowship Schedule
+Second-Year Fellowship Schedule

 Heading